 As time goes by, the patents for folding phones become increasingly sophisticated.
 Previously we only encountered patents for devices where the display was either on the inside or on the outside, nowadays flexible hinges are used that make it possible to fold the folding telephone in both directions.
 Which of course is a big advantage.

 The expectation is that Samsung is working on various folding phone models.
-Earlier this year, there was the talk of a folding phone and a Mate X-like design.
+Earlier this year, a folding phone and a Mate X-like design was talked.
 How this will translate into model names in the future is as yet unknown.
 Currently, all Samsung smartphones are housed within the Galaxy Note series, S series, A series, and the M series.
 Some expect the Galaxy Fold to be the start of the F series, but Samsung itself has not made any statements about this yet.

 It is possible that Samsung will once again present a folding phone on MWC 2020.
 First, the Fold will go on sale, the re-launch is planned for next month, although an exact date has still not been given.
 Remarkably enough, however, no attention was paid to the foldable smartphone during the Galaxy Note 10 event.